belgif/rest-guide-validator/readme.md

 There are two ways to run the validator:

 a) Run the validation during each Maven build, by adding the plugin in your project's pom.xml file (see example below).
-The validation report will be in the console in the maven build output.

 b) Run the validation once